Wednesday Services from September to the end of May:

-Wednesday Services at 7:00-7:30pm 1st Wednesday of the month Labyrinth Walk (occasionally combined with a Healing Service, i.e., prayer walking & sacrament of anointing); 2nd Wed.
+7:00-7:30pm 1st Wednesday of the month Labyrinth Walk (occasionally combined with a Healing Service, i.e., prayer walking & sacrament of anointing); 2nd Wed.
 Taizé Prayer Service (readings from the Bible, guided meditaton and meditative songs); 3rd Wed.
 Contemplative Eucharist (guided meditation and holy communion); 4th Wed.
 Evening Prayer (Evensong).
+5th Wed.
+Drop-in Guided Meditation (no experience or preparation needed).
 Come as you are and whenever you can.
-These midweek services will last about 45 minutes and they all are meant to help us stop in the midst of our weekly activities and be mindful of and grateful for the presence of God in our lives.
+These midweek services will last about 30 minutes and they all are meant to help us stop in the midst of our weekly activities and be mindful of and grateful for the presence of God in our lives.

 Here follows a brief description of some types of Christian prayer by the Anglican Fellowship of Prayer Canada: